About

 We served together in the Disability Rights Section — the office responsible for enforcing and strengthening the civil rights of people with disabilities nationwide.

-We didn’t just study federal rulemaking (aka policymaking).
+We didn't just study rulemaking (aka policymaking).
 We lived inside it.

 At DOJ, we were responsible for developing major civil rights rules that affect millions of people's daily lives, including:

-- A rule requiring state and local government websites to be accessible, so people with disabilities can use the internet to vote, apply to college, follow civic events, and stay informed about what’s happening in their children’s schools.
+• A rule requiring state and local government websites to be accessible, so people with disabilities can use websites to register to vote, apply to college, follow civic events, and stay informed about what's happening in their children's schools.

 We also transformed ADA.gov into a practical, plain-language resource so that people with disabilities, businesses, and governments could understand their rights and responsibilities.